frederikheld/robotrain/README.md

 # Robotrain

 _Robotrain_ is the [LEGO® 4558 Metroliner](https://www.bricklink.com/v2/catalog/catalogitem.page?S=4558-1#T=S&O={%22iconly%22:0}) model on steroids.

-I modified the original LEGO model and augmented it with Arduino, RaspberryPi and several electronic components to make it remote controllable.
+I modified the original LEGO model and augmented it with [Arduino](https://www.arduino.cc/), [Raspberry Pi](https://www.raspberrypi.org/) and several electronic components to make it remote controllable.

 ![Robotrain in action](media/robotrain-in-action.gif)

 The main features are:

-* [Jacobs bogies](https://en.wikipedia.org/wiki/Jacobs_bogie) instead of standard bogies
+* More cars which are connected by [Jacobs bogies](https://en.wikipedia.org/wiki/Jacobs_bogie) instead of standard bogies with coupling
 * Train running on 12 V permanently powered tracks
 * Train carries an [Uninterruptible Power Supply](https://en.wikipedia.org/wiki/Uninterruptible_power_supply) that allows it to run on non-powered tracks
 * [NodeMCU Mini](https://en.wikipedia.org/wiki/NodeMCU) with motor driver as [motor control](modules/drivetrain)